 Madison (Wisconsin) native Jerry Kelly defeated fellow Wisconsinite Steve Stricker and Hall of Famer Retief Goosen in a three-hole playoff to secure his fourth career Champions Tour victory at the American Family Insurance Championship.

-Starting the day tied fifth, and two shots back of 36-hole leader Steve Flesch, Kelly birdied Nos.
+Starting the day T5, and two shots back of 36-hole leader Steve Flesch, Kelly birdied Nos.
 2, 4, 7 and 9 to turn in 32, and secure a share of the lead for the first time all weekend.
 Three more birdies on Nos.
 13, 14, and 16 gave the former college hockey player (Hartford) the outright lead, but a three-putt bogey on the 18th dropped him back into a tie for first alongside Stricker and Goosen.

 Stricker, the tournament host, was eliminated on the first playoff hole after making bogey against pars for Kelly and Goosen.
 Following matching pars on the second overtime hole, Kelly ended it with a six-foot birdie putt on the third extra hole (No. 15).